Your Summer Lake Survival Guide

 Be Respectful

-Please continue to respect other's space and be kind to others.
+Please respect each other's space and be kind to others.
 We love our furry friends so if you bring yours (where they are permitted), please keep them on a leash and please pick up the poop!
-Take out whatever you take in and make sure you dispose of all garbage appropriately.
+Take out whatever you take in and make sure you dispose of ALL garbage appropriately.
+Leave no trace - or better yet - leave places better than you found them.

 Learn More About Responsible Recreation